girlcoderlucky/CarND-Behavioral-Cloning-P3/writeup.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 For example when there was shadow of tree, car was not not detecting left yellow line correctly was taking left turn.
 To improve this driving behavior in these cases, I introduced random "shadowed images"

+###Update : Also tried with NVIDIA model got better results than comma.ai model

-At the end of the process, the vehicle is able to drive autonomously 90% of the first track without leaving the road but at 2 locations car was going out of track.
-You can see it in the output video.mp4 that I manually altered path.
-I think my model is little left baised, many need more training to fix it.
+At the end of the process, the vehicle is able to drive autonomously 95% of the first track without leaving the road but at 1 location(sharp left turn) car was going out of track.
+You can see it in the output video.mp4 that I manually altered path, I think my model is little left baised, many need more training to fix it.

 ####2.
 Final Model Architecture